alexwalchli/FuncPatternjs/README.md

 newFoo.fireOne();
 newFoo.fireZero();

-// not event close to the pattern, will not fire callback newFoo.fireOne();
+// not even close to the pattern, will not fire the callback newFoo.fireOne();
 newFoo.fireOne();
 newFoo.fireOne();